ipod825/vim-netranger/README.md

 1. Press `?` to see current key bindings

 ### Automatic Update
-1. vim-netranger does not provide any function or key-binding for creating directories, touching new files, etc. The reason is because it's cheap to open a terminal to get this jobs done.
-However, when the directory content is changed elsewhere, the vim-netranger buffer will be updated when you reenter it.
+1. When the directory content is changed elsewhere, the vim-netranger buffer will be updated when you reenter it.
 2. This applies in general, You can always manipulate directory content manually and expect the vim-nertanger buffer be updated when you reenter it.
 For example, you could run `:tabe newfile` in a vim-netranger buffer.
 After writing file with `:w` and switching back to the vim-netranger buffer, you'll see `newfile` there.
 3. It is possible that the mechanism to detect file changes might fail on some remotefs.
 Hence, the user can still press `r` to force syncing the vim-netranger buffer content to be the same as the file system.